khanonjs/khanon.js-website/public/docs-getstarted/using-sprite-interface.md

 To configure the [Babylon Texture](https://doc.babylonjs.com/typedoc/classes/BABYLON.Texture) generated for this sprite, use [`noMipmap`](https://khanonjs.com/api-docs/interfaces/decorators_sprite.SpriteProps.html#noMipmap), [`invertY`](https://khanonjs.com/api-docs/interfaces/decorators_sprite.SpriteProps.html#invertY), [`samplingMode`](https://khanonjs.com/api-docs/interfaces/decorators_sprite.SpriteProps.html#samplingMode), [`format`](https://khanonjs.com/api-docs/interfaces/decorators_sprite.SpriteProps.html#format).
 These are Babylon related properties.

-If the property [`cached`](https://khanonjs.com/api-docs/interfaces/decorators_sprite.SpriteProps.html#cached) is *true*, the image is kept in memory and it is not removed on scene change.
-In this way, if two or more scenes are sharing the same sprite, Khanon.js won't remove it and the loading process will be faster.
-To remove all cached images use the [`KJS.clearCache`](https://khanonjs.com/api-docs/functions/kjs.KJS.clearCache.html) method.

 Use [`renderingGroupId`](https://khanonjs.com/api-docs/interfaces/decorators_sprite.SpriteProps.html#renderingGroupId) to set the *renderingGroupId* of the sprite.
 Read more [here](https://doc.babylonjs.com/features/featuresDeepDive/materials/advanced/transparent_rendering/#rendering-groups).

 # Animated sprites